HR-Fahim/Trained-Deep-Learning-Model-Deployment-from-Local-Storage/README.md

 This project is a web-based application designed to perform image classification using a deep learning model.
 Users can upload an image, which the system processes and classifies into predefined categories.
 The application leverages a combination of state-of-the-art deep learning models to ensure high accuracy and performance.

+For more details check here: [Research on SETI Data Using CNN Models with Transfer Learning](https://github.com/HR-Fahim/Research-on-SETI-Data-Using-CNN-Models-with-Transfer-Learning.git)

 # Purpose

 The purpose of this project is to provide a practical and user-friendly example of integrating advanced image classification models into a web application.
 It aims to serve as a template or starting point for similar projects, showcasing the deployment of machine learning models in a real-world application.